 Whilst wishing to be very clear that there is no intention to dispose of their estates, Scottish Government strongly believes that local decision-making and self-determination is key to delivering sustainable and resilient communities.
 Communities that take control of their lands release further development potential and opportunities.
 West Harris is a good example.

-Since owning the land the West Harris Trust has created eight affordable house plots, installed an 81m pontoon at Horgabost beach, installed two wind turbines (53kw and 5kw), opened 4 motorhome hook-ups and have just started building their Community Enterprise Centre in Horgabost.
-The centre will provide 120m2 of office/business/studio space, an exhibition area and a performance venue with full catering facilities together with three caravan pitches.
-The second phase seeks to create six social rented/shared equity housing units.
-The Trust currently employs 2 FTE and is also progressing a 100kw hydro project.
+Since owning the land the West Harris Trust has created eight affordable house plots, installed an 81m pontoon at Horgabost beach, installed two wind turbines (53kw and 5kw), opened 4 motorhome hook-ups and have built their Community Enterprise Centre in Horgabost.
+The centre provides 120m2 of office/business/studio space, an exhibition area and a performance venue with full catering facilities together with three caravan pitches.
+Six social rented/shared equity housing units have also been built.

 Scottish Government is willing to consider the sale of all croft land on its crofting estates.
 It is for the community to determine the extent of the land it wishes to acquire; this could be one or more townships or a whole estate.